magisterquis/jec2/doc/README.md

 This directory contains information about running JEC2.
 Despite its somewhat simple featureset, it can be a bit persnickety.

+These docs are very much a work in progress.

 Pastables
 ---------
 The below table contains some of the more useful commands for using JEC2.
 They